decoderkurt/research_project_school_of_ai_2019/README.md

 The basis for judgment must be clear in the biomedical field, so I decided to use image data among various types for the reason of being visualized intuitively.

-Using just one labeled image data for training, I wanted to categorize a lot of unseen data based on it by the basic concept of one-shot learning through reinforcement learning.
+Using just one labeled image data for training, I wanted to categorize a lot of unseen data based on it by the basic concept of one shot learning through reinforcement learning.

 In this project, I redefined the one shot image segmentation problem as a reinforcement learning and solved it using PPO.
 I found that there was actually a dramatic performance.